The Powerful Link Between Music and Memory: What the Science Shows

 Improving Brain Health Naturally at Any Age

-Old Beliefs, New Possibilities: Can Bran Health Really Improve With Age?
+Old Beliefs, New Possibilities: Can Brain Health Really Improve With Age?

 When it comes to brain health, most scientists used to believe the old saying, “you can’t teach an old dog new tricks.”
 The long-held belief was that the adult brain lost the ability to grow after a certain age.
 In other words, the conventional wisdom believed that once we lost certain cognitive functions, they were gone forever.
 Fortunately, new research has revealed that improving brain health is possible at any age.